-The course heads out of town winding round the edge of Lake Wanaka towards Mt Aspiring National Park, reaching the Hospital Flat turnaround point at 18km and heading back to the township.
-After passing through the main race area and crowds of spectators the course turns left through Albert Town and an undulating ride to Lake Hawea.
+The course heads out of town winding round the edge of Lake Wanaka towards Mt Aspiring National Park, reaching the Hospital Flat turnaround point at 17km and heading back to the township.
+After passing through the main race area and crowds of spectators the course turns left alongside the lake and then up Aubrey Road into Albert Town.
+Turning left out of Albert Town you’ll then be taken on an undulating ride to Lake Hawea.
 After a ride along the Hawea lakefront the course heads to Hawea Flat followed by a short climb to the terraces and then a steep descent to the Clutha River.
 Before reaching the Red Bridge, a sharp left hand turn takes you out towards Tarras for 15km where a U-turn takes you back to the Red Bridge.
-After crossing the Red Bridge you will turn right at Luggate, competitors will climb to Wanaka Airport and head back towards Wanaka taking a short detour along Riverbank Road to the Cardrona Valley Road.
-At Stone Street you turn left down a short steep hill to a sharp bend onto Meadowstone Drive, leading you out right onto Ardmore Street toward town and the bike Transition where you will rack your bike and run 100 metres to the finish.
+After crossing the Red Bridge you will turn right at Luggate.
+Competitors will climb to Wanaka Airport and then left onto Mt Barker Road, winding through beautiful countryside, onto Riverbank Road and right at Orchard Road for the final 5km downhill and back to transition where you will rack your bike and run 100 metres to the finish.

 Aid stations on the bike course will be approximately 20km apart.
 These will have bike bottles with PURE electrolyte drink or water in them.
 Peak Fuel bars, PURE Gels and bananas will also be available from aid stations at all times, along with hydration from PURE.
 Coke is available on the final two aid stations.
 Please make sure you train on these products prior to the race so you know how they work for you – everyone is different.